freshehr/postman-ehrscape/WorkingWithEhrscapeMarkdown.md

 offset 0 limit 5
 ```

-In the Ad-hoc query window click on `Params` and enter the query string into the `Value` field, then click the `Send` button.
+In the Ad-hoc query window click on `Params` and enter the query string into the `Value` field on the right hand side, then click the `Send` button.

 ![Persist composition](./Images/CommitComposition.jpg)